bhargavi35/blog-MEREN/README.md

 # Blog Application

 Welcome to the Blog Application built with React.js!
-This application allows users to create, publish, and interact with blogs, including features such as user authentication, multimedia content in blogs.
+This application allows users to create, publish, and interact with blogs, including features such as user authentication, and multimedia content in blogs.

 - **Live Demo:** [Web Application](https://superlative-stroopwafel-c72c6c.netlify.app/)